curl/curl/docs/CODE_STYLE.md

 ## Naming

 Try using a non-confusing naming scheme for your new functions and variable names.
-It doesn't necessarily have to mean that you should use the same as in other places of the code, just that the names should be logical, understandable and be named according to what they're used for.
+It does not necessarily have to mean that you should use the same as in other places of the code, just that the names should be logical, understandable and be named according to what they are used for.
 File-local functions should be made static.
 We like lower case names.

 See the [INTERNALS](https://curl.se/dev/internals.html#symbols) document on